 In addition, the University P/T Committee shall include one member from the Academy of Distinguished Scholars and one member from the Academy of Distinguished Teachers.
 Each academy shall elect a member from its ranks who fulfills the eligibility requirements.
-The Vice President for Research and the Chair of the Faculty Senate shall serve as non-voting, ex- officio members of the University P/T Committee.
+The Vice President for Research and the Chair of the Faculty Senate shall serve as non-voting, exofficio members of the University P/T Committee.

 With the exception of the initial committee, half of which will serve for three years, the term of service shall be two years.
 Commencing after the second year of the initial committee, one-half of the committee's membership will be elected each year.
-Committee members shall serve no more than three consecutive terms comprehensive and detailed written recommendation, shall be presented to the Provost.
+Committee members shall serve no more than three consecutive terms.